Fiori-Tracker/fioritracker.github.io/2020FPS01/ext/intro.md

 	* Type: Edm.String

 1. Selected
-	* Description: Property indicates whether entity is mapped to parent or is used only for displaying resouce in list
+	* Description: Property indicates whether entity is mapped to parent or is used only for displaying resource in list
 	* ABAP Field: SELECTED
 	* Type: Edm.Boolean